haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/others.md

 - Categorical invariants of subcategories (simple, projective, injective objects and so on)
 - Particular modules (tau-tilting modules, wide tau-tilting modules) and their mutations.

-This will be available on this page in the near future.
+This will be available on this page and [github](https://github.com/haruhisa-enomoto) in the near future.